nick-krantz/krantz/README.md

 - [x] Figure out why I need to use `--ignore-engines` so often when installing packages
 - [x] eslint unused imports should be an error
 - [ ] submit-recipe, find a cleaner way to determine where data should come from
-- [ ] Modal - focus on input first rather than close button
+- [x] ~~Modal - focus on input first rather than close button.~~ This is by default, so I'm going to leave it as standard behavior.
 - [x] Min width of recipe icons